-The international platform Zone2Source located within Amsterdam's Amstel park is currently hosting the Dove Bradshaw exhibition Spent.
-Both a retrospective (from the seventies onward) and a showcasing of her most recent work, it's also her first display using almost sculpture only.
+The international platform Zone2Source located within Amsterdam's Amstel Park is currently hosting the Dove Bradshaw exhibition SPENT.
+Both a retrospective (from the seventies onward) and a showcasing of her most recent work, it's also her first display using sculpture only, along with film (of a sculpture).